-On 17 May 2018, the Company executed a \$200,000 Convertible Note facility with Celtic Capital Pty Ltd. As at the date of this report, no funding had been drawn down on the facility.
+On 17 May 2018, the Company executed a \$200,000 Convertible Note facility with Celtic Capital Pty Ltd. Subsequent to the end of the financial year, \$30,000 had been drawn down on the facility to support working capital requirements.
+The terms and conditions of the Note facility were disclosed to the ASX on 31 August 2018.